mousrij/devops-bootcamp-12-terraform/Notes.md

 <br />

 ### CI/CD with Terraform
-Instead of manually create en EC2 instance before running the Jenkins pipeline to build an application and deploy it on the EC2 instance, we want to integrate Terraform into the build pipeline and provision the EC2 server as part of the build pipeline.
+Instead of manually creating an EC2 instance before running the Jenkins pipeline to build an application and deploy it on this EC2 instance, we want to integrate Terraform into the build pipeline and provision the EC2 server as part of the build pipeline.

-In order to do so we need to
+In order to do so, we need to
-- create a key-pair,
+- create a key-pair to be used by Jenkins to ssh/scp into the EC2 instance,
 - install Terraform inside the Jenkins container
 - add Terraform configuration files to the project
 - adjust the Jenkinsfile.